Symbolic partition in chaotic maps: Conclusion

-Symbolic partition is essential for a topological description of orbits in nonlinear systems but remains a challenge for long.
-In this paper, we focus on the unstable manifold of certain invariant set and carry out the partition based on the stretching and folding mechanism of chaos generation.
-Three observations are listed as our guidelines, which starts with the determination of folding points, since folding points not only define the baseline of the manifold but also gives critical points as their preimages.
-Critical points serve as boundary points for a symbolic partition.
-Our scheme is successfully demonstrated on the H\'{e}non map with different sets of parameters and on a well-known 3D map. \\ The focus on the unstable manifold in our approach avoids the study of possibly high-dimensional stable manifold, which may accelerate computation in an essential way.
-As a result, we do not have to search HTs in the full phase space but instead pin down the critical points by iterations on the unstable manifold.
-After the iteration genealogy of folding points is sorted out, the partition seems easy to do.
-However, the determination of the precise starting point in the genealogy could be a problem if the folding process is slow, just as defining the HTs in the literature which could be a source of confusion~\cite{Ref3, Ref4, Ref5, Ref6}.
-Nevertheless, the organization of the layered structure in the current approach may help alleviating difficulties as shown in the examples. \\ In the current computation, the determination of the baseline and individual segments is essential to the success of the application.
+In the current computation, the determination of the baseline and individual segments is essential to the success of the application.
 In all the examples, we utilized the unstable manifold of a well-chosen fixed point.
 Whether this is generally applicable is a question that needs further exploration.
 Also, we only applied the scheme to maps with just one unstable direction.
 How to extend it to high-dimensional maps with multiple unstable directions is key for its application in real-world problems.
 For flows in the phase space, a common practice is to choose a proper Poincar{\' e} section and construct the return map so that the current technique may still apply.
 However, in general, it is near impossible to select a good section that works for all orbits and thus a global map is hard to obtain.
-It appears very rewarding to investigate the possibility of carrying out symbolic partition directly in the full phase space of a flow with current scheme.
+It appears very rewarding to investigate the possibility of carrying out symbolic partition directly in the full phase space of a flow with an extended scheme.